 We went beyond creating the film series to bring the content to travelers where they are: on social.
 Through travel guides on Instagram Stories and in Facebook Canvas units, to cinemagraphs of beautiful destination experiences, photo essays on the Instagram feed, and interactive itineraries on the website, we broke down the content into snackable but useful bites.

-Our multi-screen approach grew followers across social channels while driving interest-based audiences onto the website for a richer lean-in experience.
+Our multi-screen approach grew followers across social channels while driving interest-based audiences onto the website for a richer lean-in experience with travel itineraries and additional content.

-From a content perspective, we validated our hypothesis on tourism marketing:
+From a content perspective, we proved a new approach to travel marketing:

 THANK YOU